 April 5 - 8:00pm : BookTalk at Books & Books : The Social Value of Drug Addicts: Uses of the Useless, Bryan Page, Professor of Anthropology

-April 13 - 3:30pm : Glenn Hendler, Professor and Chair, Department of English, Fordham University.
+April 13 - 3:30pm : Glenn Hendler, Professor and Chair, Department of English, Fordham University, Whitman, Melville, and the State at the End of the Civil War, Ashe Administration Building, Room 427.
 English Department Lecture

 April 18 - 4:00pm : The Future of Academic Publishing: Seth Denbo, Director of Scholarly Communication and Digital Initiatives, American Historical Association; Kathleen Fitzpatrick, Associate Executive Director and Director of Scholarly Communication, Modern Language Association; Alison Muddit, Director, University of California Press.
 Otto G. Richter Library, Third Floor Conference Room

-April 20 - 4:30pm : Martha Nell Smith, Professor of English, Founding Director of the Maryland Institute for Technology in the Humanities, University of Maryland, Otto G. Richter Library, Third Floor Conference Room.
+April 20 - 4:30pm : Digital Humanities Interdisciplinary Research Group Lecture: Diversity is Not a Luxury in DH: New Challenges Post-2016, Martha Nell Smith, Professor of English, Founding Director of the Maryland Institute for Technology in the Humanities, University of Maryland.
+Otto G. Richter Library, Third Floor Conference Room

-November 9 - 7:00pm : Henry King Stanford Distinguished Professor Lecture Series: Richard Martin, Antony and Isabelle Raubitschek Professor in Classics, Stanford University
+November 9-10 : Henry King Stanford Distinguished Professor Lecture Series: Richard P. Martin, Antony and Isabelle Raubitschek Professor in Classics, Stanford University

 March 1-3: 14th Amendment Symposium.
 (Cosponsored by the Center for the Humanities)